AnsonYeung/dotfiles/README.md

-Run `./setup.sh -s` to setup and create symlinks
+Run `./setup.sh` to setup and create symlinks